Chart Color Schemes

 The employment environment in Panania (South) - Picnic Point shows above-average strength when compared nationally

-Employment growth over the past year was estimated at 2.4%.
-As of June 2025, 9,561 residents are employed, with an unemployment rate of 1.3% below Greater Sydney's rate and workforce participation on par with Greater Sydney's 60.0%.
-Leading employment industries among residents include education & training, health care & social assistance, and construction.
-Notably, education & training has employment levels at 1.4 times the regional average.
+As of June 2025, there are 9,561 residents in work with an unemployment rate of 1.3%, below Greater Sydney's rate of 4.2%.
+Workforce participation is at 60.0%, on par with Greater Sydney.
+Leading employment industries include education & training, health care & social assistance, and construction.
+Education & training has notable concentration, being 1.4 times the regional average.

-However, professional & technical services employ only 8.8% of local workers, compared to Greater Sydney's 11.5%.
-The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
-Between June 2024 and June 2025, employment levels increased by 2.4%, labour force grew by 2.7%, leading to a rise in unemployment rate by 0.3 percentage points.
-Compared to Greater Sydney's figures for the same period, Panania South - Picnic Point had similar employment growth (2.6%) but slightly lower labour force growth (2.9%).
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (-19,270 jobs), with a state unemployment rate of 4.3%, compared to the national unemployment rate of 4.5%.
-Jobs and Skills Australia's May 2025 projections forecast national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Panania South - Picnic Point's employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Professional & technical employs 8.8% of local workers, below Greater Sydney's 11.5%.
+The area offers limited local employment opportunities as indicated by Census working population vs resident population count.
+From June 2024 to June 2025, employment levels increased by 2.4%, labour force by 2.7%, leading to a 0.3 percentage point rise in unemployment.
+Greater Sydney recorded similar trends with employment growth of 2.6% and unemployment rising 0.3%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years, varying between industry sectors.
+Applying these projections to Panania South - Picnic Point's employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment